Concordium/concordium-base/smart-contracts/docs/src/general/contract-instances.rst

     from the context it is a smart contract instance.

-Multiple instances can be created for of a smart contract and each instance have its own GTU balance and state.
+Multiple instances can be created for of a smart contract and each instance have its own GTU balance, state and a log of events.

 .. graphviz::
     :align: center